 Application Developer Salary

 Average Application Developers in the United States make around $66K per year.
 Overall incomes of Application Developers generally bottom out at around $45K and peak near $102K; the final number can, in exceptional cases, include upwards of $10K each for bonuses and profit sharing proceeds.
 Earnings for this group are mostly affected by the specific employer, followed by experience level and geography.
 Most Application Developers report high levels of job satisfaction.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 The vast majority of Application Developers (81 percent) who took the survey are men.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Application Developer